vidyar/docs-1/sources/api.rst

   curl -H "Authorization: apiToken $apiToken" https://api.shippable.com

-This is useful not only because one no longer has to type type apiToken in repeated times, but use of an env var allows for secure automization of API scripts; it is dangerous to directly save your apiToken into code.
+This is useful not only because one no longer has to type type apiToken in repeated times, but use of an env var allows for secure automatization of API scripts; it is dangerous to directly save your apiToken into code.

 .. note::